RGill-1/Bluetooth-Science-Sensors/README.md

 This device uses the Sensiron SCD41 photoacousitic sensor to detect CO2 levels within a range of 400 - 5,000 ppm.
 With a data rate of one reading every 5s and a manufacturer claimed accuracy of +/- (40ppm + 5% of reading).

+The current design works by compression fitting on a coffee jar.
+The build guide would open: finish a 200g jar of M&S Gold coffee.
+With the students we are looking at a new lid mechanism to try to be more universal.

 Navigate to the wiki page for the Build Guide and example experiments.

 ### **Light Sensor**